Top State Parks to Visit in Central Oregon

 5) Pilot Butte State Park

-A tried and true classic for any Bend local, Pilot Butte State Park is conveniently located in the middle of Bend, making the city one of only a few in the United States with a volcano within city limits.
+A tried and true classic for any Bend local, Pilot Butte State Scenic Viewpoint is conveniently located in the middle of Bend, making the city one of only a few in the United States with a volcano within city limits.
 The butte itself is a cinder cone that rises about 500 feet above the surrounding town, providing unmatched panoramic views.
 The hike to the top circles the butte a few times as hikers gain elevation, and the viewpoint from the top includes a large compass that points out distant mountain peaks, as far as Mount Rainier to the north and Mount Shasta to the south.

 There is no camping offered here, and no day use passes are required, but parking can sometimes fill up early.
 This park is popular for hikers looking to get a great view of Bend, locals looking for a quick and scenic sunset (you can drive to the summit from April to November) and athletes looking for a purely uphill run.